| | | Physics | Physics | 2 |

 are generally given in the 5th week of each semester after the beginning

 of classes.
 These exams are written and the time allowed for each is 3 hours.
 Guidelines to Topics for the Qualifying Examinations Can be Found in the Department Office.
+3. Research

 and Dissertation: Under the guidance and